 Facing a double challenge of a forgotten war and an incomplete economic transition

 Ukraine is a member state of the ILO since 1954 (as part of the former USSR) and since 1991 as an independent state.
 Ukraine has ratified 71 ILO International Labour Standards (Conventions), including the eight fundamental and four priority Conventions.
-The government plans to ratify 8 more ILO Conventions to comply with the Europe Social Charter.

 The ILO is part of the United Nations System in Ukraine.
 The United Nations Partnership Framework (UNPF) for Ukraine 2018-2022 prioritizes economic growth, employment, governance, and social protection as areas of strong ILO expertise, and assigned a lead role to the ILO in coordinating the UN’s work on employment creation.